duongntb94/swe_admin_portal/README.md

-# SWE Project Front End
+# SWE Project Admin Portal

 SWE Admin Portal is a React JS application which written by Javascript/JavascriptReact.